UPDATED: Can a cell therapy treat muscular dystrophy? A German billionaire's anti-aging startup is trying to find out

 Over the last two years, Vita Therapeutics has been exploring that possibility, building on early stem cell work from Johns Hopkins professors Gabsang Lee and Kathryn Wagner.
 And on Tuesday they announced a $32 million Series A to begin to move their first therapy into the clinic, where they hope it will help rebuild muscle in patients with a type of dystrophy that afflicts the arms and legs.

 The startup is the second portfolio company unveiled by Cambrian Biopharma, the anti-aging portfolio company launched last year by ATAI co-founder Christian Angermayer.
 (The first was the now public cancer startup, Sensei Bio).
-Cambrian is taking the approach ATAI took to psychedelic therapies, bringing a broad range of related companies under a single roof, and applying it anti-aging therapies, said CEO and co-founder James Peyer.
+Cambrian is taking the approach ATAI took to psychedelic therapies, bringing a broad range of related companies under a single roof, and applying it to anti-aging therapies, said CEO and co-founder James Peyer.

 They’ve invested in several technologies that could slow or reverse the effects of aging, such as boosting mitochondria or regenerating tissue.
 But they’re applying them first in diseases where they could have a more immediate impact.